Served: 17¼ years

 March 15, 1883 to December 29, 1932

-Joe was born March 15, 1883 to James J. and Bridget (Cosgrove) Duffy.
+Joe was born March 15, 1883 to James T. and Bridget (Cosgrove) Duffy.
 James was born in Ireland and immigrated to the United States in 1870.
-Bridget was also Irish, probably born at sea, but given a birth country of Canada, and immigrated to the United States in 1860.
+Bridget was also Irish, born in Canada, and immigrated to the United States in 1860.
 Within three years of immigrating, James married Bridget and had their first child of nine; of which, Joe was the middle child.

 Joe attended Warsaw Public School for six years.
 He then took a job as a Clerk at Cincinnati Hospital, probably from 1902 to 1907.